jhower786/imathas_web_guide/index.md

     <li class="accordion-navigation"><a class="accordion-link" href="#panel-1-8" aria-expanded="false">Example: Doing a word cloud question</a>
       <div class="content" id="panel-1-8">
-       1. The word cloud question type has been combined with the essay question type. <br>
-       2. To run a word cloud simply set up and run your desired question in the essay type format. <br>
+       1. The word cloud question type has been combined with the essay question type.
+To run a word cloud simply set up and run your desired question in the essay type format. <br> <br>

-       3. To see the question results in a word cloud structure while the question is active to students or once it is closed, simply click "Word Cloud": <br>
+       2. To see the question results in a word cloud structure while the question is active to students or once it is closed, simply click "Word Cloud": <br>
        <img class="livepollimg" src="./img/word cloud pic.png" alt="sample picture" > <br> <br>
-       4. In “Description” write the name of the question. <br> <br>
       </div>
     </li>